 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload

 2. UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries

 2. UC graduates are global citizens - behave ethically and sustainably in their professional and personal lives

-This unit is intended to integrate theory and practice through an interview with a local Entrepreneur; a practical micro-finance challenge, and; developing a business plan.
+This unit is intended to integrate theory and practice through an interview with an Entrepreneur; a practical micro-finance challenge, and; developing a business pitch/plan.
 Students will develop practical knowledge, skills and attitudes required for our global post-Covid entrepreneurial environment.
-The Canvas site for this unit will be updated regularly and so it is important for students to constantly check the all sections on the site
+The Canvas site for this unit will be updated regularly and so it is important for students to constantly check all sections on the Canvas site

 Incompatible units6235 Entrepreneurship G

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 |2023||Shanghai, China||MBA Trimester 1||06 February 2023||On-Campus||Ms Cindy Mitchell|

 |2023||Ningbo, China||MBA Trimester 1||06 February 2023||On-Campus||Dr Stephen Sim|

 |2023||Bruce, Canberra||Semester 2||31 July 2023||Flexible||Dr David Court|